davenicholson-xyz/wallchemy-sync/README.md

-<h2>wallchemy-sync</h2>
+<h2>Wallchemy Sync</h2>

-wallchemy-sync is a cross platform companion app for the [wallchemy](https://github.com/davenicholson-xyz/wallchemy) wallpaper changer.
-Any desktops running wallchemy-sync will automatically match the wallpaper chagne to any other desktop running the sync app.
+`wallchemy-sync` is a cross platform companion app for the [wallchemy](https://github.com/davenicholson-xyz/wallchemy) wallpaper changer.
+Any desktops running `wallchemy-sync` will automatically match the wallpaper change to any other desktop running the sync app.

-wallchemy-sync requires [wallchemy](https://github.com/davenicholson-xyz/wallchemy) to be installed and working.
+`wallchemy-sync` requires [wallchemy](https://github.com/davenicholson-xyz/wallchemy) to be installed and working.

 ---